 - The limit on contributions made by certain political party committees (2 U.S.C. § 441a(h)).

-Please see the chart for the contribution amount limits applicable for 2007-2008.
+Please note the chart for the contribution amount limits applicable for 2007-2008.

 The inflation adjustments to these limits are made only in odd-numbered years, and—except for the biennial limit—the limits are in effect for the two-year election cycle beginning on the day after the general election and ending on the date of the next general election.
 The biennial limit covers the two-calendar-year period beginning on January 1 of the odd-numbered year and ending on December 31 of the even-numbered year.